chetanmanjesh/EDSR_Bayesian/README.md

+# EDSR-Bayesian

-# EDSR-Bayesian: Adding Bayesian Learning to the Optimization Methods  [EDSR-PyTorch] (https://github.com/sanghyun-son/EDSR-PyTorch)
+Adding Bayesian Learning to the Optimization Methods [EDSR-PyTorch](https://github.com/sanghyun-son/EDSR-PyTorch)

-(Rest of the readme is from the same repo).
+(Rest of the readme is from that repository).

 **About PyTorch 1.2.0**
   * Now the master branch supports PyTorch 1.2.0 by default.